Recode

 Recode (stylized as recode; formerly Re/code) was a technology news website that focused on the business of Silicon Valley.
 Walt Mossberg and Kara Swisher founded it in January 2014, after they left Dow Jones and the similar website they had previously co-founded, All Things Digital.
 Vox Media acquired Recode in May 2015 and, in May 2019, the Recode website was integrated into Vox.
-On March 6, 2023, Vox media announced that in order to make the various Vox sub brands less confusing to its readers, it was retiring Recode brand but would continue its mission to explain complex issues around technology to its readers under the unified Vox brand.
+On March 6, 2023, Vox media announced that in order to make the various Vox sub brands less confusing to its readers, it was retiring the Recode brand but would continue its mission to explain complex issues around technology to its readers under the unified Vox brand.